About the Duchy of Cornwall

 - The Duchy estate includes over 600 residential lettings and more than 700 agricultural tenancies.
 Starter units are being created to help young families gain a foothold in farming while progression units help businesses to grow and diversify.
 Land stewards in regional offices help to maintain strong links with the local community and His Royal Highness regularly visits tenants on public and private visits.

-- Poundbury (www.duchyofcornwall.org.uk/poundbury) is the urban extension to Dorchester which exemplifies The Prince's views on architecture and urban planning.
-Built on Duchy land, it is currently home to 3,000 people in a mix of private and affordable housing, as well as providing employment for more than 2,000 people working in the 185 shops, cafés, offices and factories.
+- Poundbury is the urban extension to Dorchester, built on Duchy land, which exemplifies The Prince's views on architecture and urban planning.
+To date, 1,700 homes have been built for around 3,500 people, 35% of which are affordable housing.
+Poundbury is providing employment for more than 2,000 people working in the 183 shops, cafés, offices and factories.
 The idea was to create a walkable community where daily needs can be met of foot and where buildings reflect the areas heritage by using local materials and contractors.

 - Following the success of Poundbury, work is now underway on a similar development in Cornwall.
-Over time Nansledan will evolve into a community of more than 4,000 homes supporting a similar number of jobs.
+Nansledan is a 540-acre extension to Newquay and will evolve into a community of more than 4,000 homes supporting a similar number of jobs.
 It will include its own High Street, church, school and public spaces, helping to meet the future needs of Newquay in a complementary and sustainable way.

 - Conservation is particularly important to The Duke of Cornwall and the Duchy management is committed to sustainable stewardship.
 As well as owning more than 14,000 hectares of moors and heaths and 3,300 hectares of woods, its rivers, estuaries and coastline are used for a whole host of recreation and business purposes.

 - Dartmoor, the Isles of Scilly and Kennington in London are amongst the oldest parts of the Duchy estate.
-There are more than 270 ancient monuments scheduled by English Heritage across the Duchy.
+There are more than 270 ancient monuments scheduled by English Heritage across the Duchy, including Tintagel Castle in Cornwall, Maiden Castle in Dorset and Berkhamsted Castle in Hertfordshire.

-- People may be surprised to know that the Duchy estate includes The Oval cricket ground, Dartmoor Prison, a nursery in Lostwithiel and holiday cottages in Cornwall and the Isles of Scilly.
+- The Duchy estate includes The Oval cricket ground, Dartmoor Prison, a nursery in Lostwithiel and holiday cottages in Cornwall and the Isles of Scilly

 Poundbury is an urban extension to the Dorset county town of Dorchester, built on Duchy of Cornwall land according to architectural principles advocated by The Prince of Wales.